Tryon Mall 4

 3 people favorited this theater

-This theatre was located in the back of the Tyron Mall Shopping Center at the intersection of Tyron Street & Sugar Creek Road.
+This theatre was located in the back of the Tyron Mall Shopping Center at the intersection of North Tyron Street & Sugar Creek Road.
 The Tyron Mall Theatre was Charlotte’s second Ultravision theatre (after the Park Terrace Theatre), and the last single screen theatre to be built in Charlotte.
 The Tyron Mall Theatre upon it’s opening was an ultra-modern showplace of charm and beauty, with its luxurious seating, full stereophonic sound and spectacular Ultravision screening.
 This cinema was beautifully designed both inside and out under the ABC Southestern Theatres banner.

 Just login to your account and subscribe to this theater